Nintendo's disappointing E3 announcements send stock plunging

 There was also a somewhat lackluster response to the upcoming game in the Super Smash Bros. series, which feature Mario, Donkey Kong, Link from The Legend of Zelda, and other beloved, old school Nintendo characters.

-"A reliance on Smash Bros Ultimate and Pokemon Let's Go to carry Switch sales this year hasn't been well-received," GamerRevolution wrote.
+"A reliance on Smash Bros Ultimate and Pokemon Let's Go to carry Switch sales this year hasn't been well-received," GameRevolution wrote.

 Related: Headset maker's stock soars 700% on 'Fortnite' mania